 Do you hate climbing stairs?
 There is a funicular to Castel San Pietro located behind the Chiesa di Santo Stefano.
 A ride to the top using the funicular will surely save your knees.
 Learn more about the funicular’s operating hours and more details here.

 The view in Castel San Pietro is fantastic too, like the one you’ll see in Santuario Della Nostra Signora di Lourdes.
 However, you’ll see Citta Antica of Verona and the River Adige much closer from this point.
-There could be more crowds here compared to Santuario Della Nostra Signora di Lourdes since it is much easier to visit.
+There could be more crowds here than in Santuario Della Nostra Signora di Lourdes since it is much easier to visit.

-All these scenic views… they will really compel you to visit Verona, right?
+All these scenic views… aren’t still they compelling to make you visit Verona?